 According to wisdom researcher Robert Sternberg, Ph.D., wise people learn through life experience that the following five beliefs are errors in thinking.5

-These Five Fallacies of Foolishness inhibit wise choices and actions.
+These Five Fallacies of Foolishness inhibit wise choices and actions (see table below).
 They separate the wise from the rest of the flock.

-What Separates The Wise From The Rest Of The Flock: The 5 Fallacies Of Foolishness
+What Separates the Wise from the Rest of the Flock: 5 Fallacies of Foolishness

 Believing that your thoughts, ideas, and actions can produce only positive results.